-New York, New York November 1, 2021
+New York, New York November 14, 2022

-Schedule of Findings and Responses

-Year Ended June 30, 2021
+Schedule of Findings and Responses Year Ended June 30, 2022

-Reference Number Summary of Findings 2021-001 Financial Records and Year-End Accounting Procedures Criteria: Broome Street Academy Charter High School must prepare financial statements that reflect accurate information about its financial position, results of operations and changes in net assets for the fiscal year.
-In addition, Broome Street Academy Charter High School should adhere to its internal controls to provide reasonable assurance regarding the reliability of financial information and records, effectiveness and efficiency of operations, proper execution of management's objectives, and compliance with laws and regulations.
+Reference Number Summary of Findings 2022-001 Financial Records and Year-End Accounting Procedures Criteria: Broome Street Academy Charter School must prepare financial statements that reflect accurate information about its financial position, results of operations, and changes in net assets for the fiscal year.
+In addition, Broome Street Academy Charter School should adhere to its internal controls to provide reasonable assurance regarding the reliability of financial information and records, effectiveness and efficiency of operations, proper execution of management's objectives, and compliance with laws and regulations.
 Condition: During our audit, we noted that detailed schedules supporting general ledger accounts were not prepared prior to the start of the audit, and when provided did not always agree with the general ledger balances.
-There were also certain balances and transactions that were classified incorrectly under GAAP.
-Cause: Management did not have adequate resources and personnel to review and perform the year-end close of the accounting records in a timely manner.
+Cause: Closing procedures, specifically the monitoring and review of financial information by management, is not being performed effectively or timely.
 Effect: During the audit, we noted a number of instances of incorrect analyses and inadequate review of work performed by others.
-Recommendation: A closing process should be implemented that requires all of the statement of financial position accounts to be reconciled to supporting statements and subsidiary ledgers.
-This will prevent incorrect balances or entries from being recorded.
-In addition, we strongly recommend that the Chief Financial Officer perform a thorough and detailed review of the financial statements as part of the financial statement close.
-Views of Responsible Officials and Planned Corrective Actions: Management acknowledges the seriousness of this finding for the period audited and has implemented remedies by putting in place the needed processes and reviews.
-The School is now current in updating and reporting all financial information.
+Recommendation: A closing process should be implemented that require all of the statement of financial position accounts to be reconciled to supporting statements and subsidiary ledgers with the reconciliations reviewed timely.
+In addition, we strongly recommend that the Chief Financial Officer perform a thorough and detailed review of the financial statements as part of the close.
+Views of Responsible Officials and Planned Corrective Actions: In part to resolve this ongoing issue, the School, though its affiliate The Door, plans to engage with outside consultants to fully outsource its accounting and financial management operations, effective December 2022 - a process beginning at year-end FY21-22 and for which implementation is ongoing.
+Contributing to this in FY21-22, there were unforeseen turnover and staff vacancies/shortages in several positions in the Finance department as well as the outsourced consulting firm providing interim financial services during the year and amidst year-end procedures.
+During FY22-23, procedures will be implemented to ensure a timely monthly close process in which all general ledger account balances are reconciled, schedules/supporting documents are maintained for all assets and liability accounts, the financial statements are dependencies are mitigated.